ITSLeeds/TDS/practicals/5-web.md

 - If the number is a multiple of 5 you say Buzz
 - If the number is a multiple of 3 and 5 you say FizzBuzz

-E.g. 1,2,Fizz,4,Buzz,Fizz,7,8,Fizz,Buzz,11,Fizz,13,14,FizzBuzz
+E.g.
+`1, 2, Fizz, 4, Buzz, Fizz, 7, 8, Fizz, Buzz, 11, Fizz, 13, 14, FizzBuzz`

-Write a function that can play FizzBuzz for any number of rounds, and write the resutls to the console using `message`.
+Write a function that can play FizzBuzz for any number of rounds.
 Compare the speed of your code with other students solutions using `bench::mark`.

 ``` r
 bench::mark(f1 = myfunction(1:10),